 Transfer Add: G Nimari Burnett (Texas Tech, Fr., 5.3 ppg), F Noah Gurley (Furman, Jr., 15.4 ppg)

-Nate Oats and the Crimson Tide will definitely look different next year, but they still return enough key pieces from a team that won the SEC regular-season title and tournament.
-Oats will need Quinerly to be an all-league point guard, and Davison to make a major impact as a frosh.
-He has also added a couple of transfers in Burnett and Gurley who will help.
+Nate Oats and the Crimson Tide will look different this season without Petty, Jones and Primo, but they still return enough key pieces from a team that won the SEC regular-season title and tournament.
+Oats will need Quinerly to be an all-league point guard, but they have Shackelford back and added a couple of quality frosh in Davison and Bediako.

 Gone: G Jaden Springer (NBA, Fr., 12.5 ppg), G *Keon Johnson (NBA, Fr., 11.3 ppg), F *Yves Pons (Sr., 8.7 ppg), F EJ Anosike (Transferring, Sr., 1.7 ppg), F Davonte Gaines (Soph., 0.7 ppg), F Drew Pember F (Transferred to UNC Asheville, Soph., 0.2 ppg), Corey Walker (Transferred to South Florida, Fr.)